Pengyu-gis/Pengyu-gis.github.io/_posts/2025-04-16-Spatial-Analysis-of-Fatal-Traffic-Accidents-Using-Poisson-Point-Process.md

 tags: Geospatial-statistics Geospatial-analysis Transportation Public Health
 ---

-# Spatial Analysis of Fatal Traffic Accidents Using Poisson Point Process

 > With Xiuchuan Liu and Xunan Yang, two Ph.D. students in statistics at the University of South Carolina.

 ## 1. Dataset and data preprocess